What does it mean if your debt is charged off as bad debt?

 What to do if you have a charge-off

 By law, creditors and debt collectors are required to provide the unpaid debt’s details in writing.
-This written correspondence is called a “validation notice” and is required within five days of contacting you.
-The letter or notice should include the amount you allegedly owe, the name of the original creditor and instructions about how to contest the debt if it’s not yours.
+This written correspondence is called a validation notice or debt validation letter and is required within five days of contacting you.
+The letter or notice should include the amount you allegedly owe, the name of the original creditor and instructions on how to contest the debt if it’s not yours.

 Once you receive the validation notice, ask yourself the following.